plone/training/theming/theme-package.rst

      css:if-content=".userrole-anonymous"
      />

-This will place the portal-anontools for example the login link on bottom of the page.
+This will place the ``portal-anontools`` (for example the login link) on the bottom of the page.
 You can change that to place it where you want.

 Top-navigation
 **************

-Replace the place holder with the real Plone top-navigation links:
+Replace the placeholder with the real Plone top-navigation links:

 .. code-block:: xml